ubclaunchpad/inertia/README.md

 This sneaky configuration file can be found under `Docker -> Preferences -> Daemon -> Advanced -> Edit File`.

-### Inertia Web
+### Web App

+Inertia Web is a React application.
 To run a local instance of Inertia Web:

 ```bash
 $> make web-run